Join us on the Uganda Wildlife Tour!

 Today you will head to Kibale Forest National Park which is home to a total of 70 mammal species and most famously 13 species of primates including the chimpanzee.
 Upon arrival in the afternoon proceed to the Top of the World Hike which takes you to villages, craters, lakes, tea plantations and incredible views.
 The hike begins at Lake Nyabikere (meaning lake of frogs) and continues through grasslands and local communities.
 Expect to be greeted by locals with enthusiastic waves and to observe 3 or 4 species of primates during the walk.

 This morning embark on a chimp trekking adventure in Kibale National Forest.
 An experienced Uganda wildlife ranger will escort you through this experience which lasts an average of three hours and gives you the opportunity to view thirteen other species of primates in addition to the chimps.
-After lunch you will visit sustainable community projects to learn about critical conservation issues from the local people.
-Understand in depth how ethical and fair trade tourism works by visiting these projects funded by tourists that provide clean water, education, primary health care, and women and youth empowerment for rural communities.
+After lunch, you will visit sustainable community projects to learn about critical conservation issues from the local people.
+Understand in-depth how ethical and fair trade tourism works by visiting these projects funded by tourists that provide clean water, education, primary health care, and women and youth empowerment for rural communities.

 After breakfast, you will have a full day to experience community life in rural Uganda.
 Start the day with a visit to a local plantation where you will pick tea with the locals.
 Then head to the heart of the village, the kitchen, to learn how to prepare tasty local delicacies and indulge in your efforts.
 After your meal, take a guided tour of the village’s handicraft workshop.
 You’ll observe how these traditional crafts are created by the local women and even get to try weaving yourself.
 To finish this day of culture and community, you will be treated to a performance of traditional Ugandan music and dance.

-On this day you will be transferred to Queen Elizabeth National Park, Uganda’s second largest.
+On this day you will be transferred to Queen Elizabeth National Park, Uganda’s second-largest.
 The park has a diverse ecosystem of grassy plains, tropical forests, rivers, swamps, lakes and volcanic craters and is home to an incredible abundance of wildlife.

 Today make your way to Bwindi National Park which lies on the edge of the Rift Valley.
 The park is most famous for the rare mountain gorillas and the drive to the park is incredibly scenic, passing through various local villages and lush green countryside.
 On your way, stop at the Equator where you can take photos with one foot in each hemisphere and witness the Coriolis Effect in real-time!
 You will stop for lunch at the Ngongo Cultural Center for some authentic Ugandan cuisine and a cultural tour.

-Early this morning wake up with the full excitement about the gorilla trekking experience that lies ahead.
-You will be transferred to Bwindi National Park headquarters for a briefing with a Uganda Wildlife Authority guide who will accompany your group into the forest.
+Early this morning wake up with full excitement about the gorilla trekking experience that lies ahead.
+You will be transferred to Bwindi National Park headquarters for a briefing with an Uganda Wildlife Authority guide who will accompany your group into the forest.
 Locating the gorillas can take a few hours or the whole day depending on how far they have moved.
 For conservation purposes, the time allowed to view the gorillas is one hour so make use of that time and appreciate every moment with these amazing creatures!
 Once you have completed the trek you will return to the lodge for a well-earned rest.
 If you have the time and energy there are several optional activities you can participate in at the hotel.

-On this day you will journey to Sezibwa Falls just east of Kampala.
+On this day you will journey to Ssezibwa Falls just east of Kampala.
 A trip to the falls will give you insight into the Buganda Kingdom.
 This location is part of their culture, history and traditional belief system.
 After this magical trip head back to Kampala and end your day at the Ndere Cultural Center.
 Here you will be treated to a multi-cultural performance and a dinner consisting of local dishes.

 Today marks the end of our Uganda adventure.
 After breakfast, you will be transferred to Entebbe International Airport for your flight home.